urbit/urbit/pkg/arvo/neo/cod/std/src/fil/messenger.md

 #### form:neo
 When `/imp/dm` is first created with a `%make` card, it needs to be created with some pre-defined state.
 The intial state it accepts has to be a `%dm-diff`.
 Taking a poke type as the initial state type is an unusual choice that was done as an experiment, but the result is essentially the same as a Gall agent sending a poke to itself `+on-init`.

-{Key point to draw attention to is the chicken-and-egg problem where we need a higher-level thing (aka "service provider" aka messenger) in order to start a DM with someone, because their DM doesn't exist yet and needs to be spawned, and its sub can only be created after our pub has been, etc}

 ```hoon
 ++  init
   |=  old=(unit pail:neo)